Ott-cop/RandomAgent/README.md

 > ### ✅ Completed Project.

-### Simple project in Python to select a random agent!
+### Simple project in Python to select a random agent 🎲!